Chapter 30 BWV 49 Ich geh und suche mit Verlangen

 Later He appears to become more distracted as His eyes can no longer light upon the Soul.
 Christ cares and He continues to search; He, better perhaps than anyone, is aware of the terrible consequences should He not succeed in His quest.

-The warm, major chord that heralds the next movement surprises us after the intensity of this aria.
-We discover another of Bach’s hybrid ritornello/arioso/recitatives which he had perfected in the second cycle.
+The warm, major chord that heralds the next movement catches us momentarily off-guard us after the intensity of Christ's aria.
+We discover another of Bach′s hybrid ritornello/arioso/recitatives which he had perfected in the second cycle.
 It is particularly suitable for the presentation of dialogue and it clearly shows the influence of Italian opera.

-Christ is now soothing and gentle even though the Bride is not yet present at the prepared table.
+Christ is now soothing and gentle even though the Bride is not yet prepared for the feast.
 Nevertheless the first time we, and presumably Jesus, hear her is when she declaims, with passion----Jesus speaks of me and it is wonderful to hear His voice.

 Bach now slides naturally into an arioso which, with the exception of the Soul′s next ,and last, solo line----I fall at your feet----continues for the remainder of the movement.